okkema/template/README.md

   - Add issues to Okkema Labs project

 ## Versioning
-Versions are automatically incremented using [githooks](./.githooks) following [Semantic Versioning](https://semver.org/).
+Versions are automatically incremented using [/.githooks](./.githooks) following [Semantic Versioning](https://semver.org/).
 Every commit will increment the version, `prerelease` by default.
-The version can be set by including "#<VERSION>" in the commit message, e.g. "Some feature #minor".
+The version can be set by including `"#<VERSION>"` in the commit message, e.g. `"Some feature #minor"`.
 See [npm version](https://docs.npmjs.com/cli/v9/commands/npm-version) for more details.